github/docs/content/actions/hosting-your-own-runners/managing-access-to-self-hosted-runners-using-groups.md

 ## Moving a self-hosted runner to a group

-If you don't specify a runner group, new self-hosted runners are automatically assigned to the default group, and can then be moved to another group.
+If you don't specify a runner group during the registration process, your new self-hosted runners are automatically assigned to the default group, and can then be moved to another group.

 1. In the {% ifversion fpt %}"Runners"{% else %}"Self-hosted runners"{% endif %} section of the settings page, locate the current group of the runner you want to move and expand the list of group members.
     ![View runner group members](/assets/images/help/settings/actions-org-runner-group-members.png)